Defense: There was no plan to cook methamphetamine

-The defendant accused of mailing a package with 8 pounds of methamphetamine from California to Guam has denied several statements made by federal prosecutors in their draft presentence investigation report.
+A defendant accused of mailing a package with 8 pounds of methamphetamine from California to Guam has denied several statements made by federal prosecutors in their draft pre-sentence investigation report.

 Andrew Manibusan, 37, has since pleaded guilty to conspiracy to distribute 50 or more grams of meth.

-The case involved Jose Pablo Ananich, a former officer with the Guam Police Department and Department of Corrections, who does not face any criminal charges.
+The case involved Jose Pablo Ananich, a former officer with the Guam Police Department and the Department of Corrections, who has not been charged with a criminal case.

 Sentencing for Manibusan is set for Sept.
 26 before District Court of Guam Chief Judge Frances Tydingco-Gatewood.

-The government’s report was not made public, but Razzano’s objection filed on Tuesday lists several areas the defense took issue with the report.
+The government’s report was not made public, but Razzano’s objection filed Tuesday lists several areas the defense took issue with in the report.

-Defendant objects to certain sections in the prosecutor’s report to include that:
+The defendant objects to certain sections in the prosecutor’s report, stating that:

 • There was no plan to cook methamphetamine.